-The Woodberry Down estates are in the Woodberry Down and Stamford Hill Single Regeneration Budget (SRB) area, the renewal projects being financed from this source of funds, which is bid for competitively each year.
+The Woodberry Down estates are in the Woodberry Down and Stamford Hill Single Regeneration Budget (SRB) area, the renewal projects being financed from this source of funds which is bid for competitively each year.
 In the wards that cover this area, more than 50 percent of all households reside in public housing and if the stock that has been sold off is added to this, then it becomes clear that the area is dominated by estates that are likely to require some substantial regeneration.
 We do not intend to develop an exhaustive analysis of the demographic profiles of the population for it is clear enough that the populations housed in these areas lack basic amenities.
 The estates in fact tend to be residual sinks for the worst-off and for immigrants in the area rather than being dominated by long-standing, aging residents.
 There are problems of aging of course but the key issue is one of poor housing conditions in the first instance.
-To provide a quick visual impression of the kind of housing that we are dealing with, we show a collage of views around the 25 blocks that make
+To provide a quick visual impression of the kind of housing that we are dealing with, we show a collage of views around the 25 blocks that make up the estate in Figure 8.2.
+Like so many illustrations, the real sense of how run down the area has become is hard to imagine from these photographs although there is a degree of desolation to the environment which is captured by these pictures.

-Figure 8.2: The Estates that Make up Woodberry Down
+Figure 8.2: The Estates that Make up Woodberry Down.